 Some ski manufacturers make skins pre cut for your skis.
 Otherwise they need to have coverage over most of the ski.
 The edge needs to showing and no base showing between the edge of the ski and the skin for about 80% of the skis length.

 Alpine touring or telemark bindings.
-The pin style toes are the lightest and tour the best, but there are other styles as well.
+For AT, the pin style toes are the lightest and tour the best, but there are other styles as well.

-Any alpine touring or telemark boot will do.
+Any alpine touring or telemark boots.
 Regular resort skiing boots will not do.

 Avalanche Safety Gear